angular-schule/website-articles/blog/2019-07-resolvers/README.md

 This behavior completely breaks the idea of a Single-Page Application:
 An SPA should always react fast and load the necessary data asynchronously at runtime.
-With the behavior described – click, wait, continue – we are back to the UX of a classical server-only rendered page like 15 years ago.
+With the behavior described – click, wait, continue – we are back to the user experience of a classical server-only rendered page like 15 years ago.
 Not good.
 And here we are with the problematic UX resolvers bring us.
 Try this out in the demo!